Skip to main content

 Pediatric Body Odor: A Complete Micro-Surgery Guide

-Busting the “Wait Until 20” Myth:Permanent Results from Age 9 with 3 mm Micro-Incision
+Busting the “Wait Until 20” Myth:Long-Lasting Results from Age 9 with 3 mm Micro-Incision

 As children develop earlier than ever, body odor can appear as young as age 9.
 Dr. Liu stresses there is no need to wait until 20.
 Using a pediatric-specific micro rotational curettage with only a 3 mm incision, children can watch their favorite cartoons during the procedure and return to school in just 7 days.
-Early treatment prevents bullying and psychological harm, with a confirmed 0% recurrence rate over 10+ years of follow-up.
+Early treatment prevents bullying and psychological harm, with no recurrence reported to date over 10+ years of follow-up.

 0+